LRP-sgravel/Xamarin.Forms.SKMaps/README.md

 </table>

 ### Drawing your pin
 The `CustomPin` class in the above example is the class responsible for rendering the pin marker.
 To do so, subclass `SKPin` and override the `DrawPin` method.
 You will receive a `SKSurface` to draw on.
-This surface will be sized according to its `Width` and `Height` and the device's density.
+This surface will be sized according to its `Width`, `Height` and the device's screen density.

 ```csharp
 public override void DrawPin(SKSurface surface)